UniversalTze/OpenJudge/services/execution/README.md

 }
 ```

 You will then need to create a submission file for each language you wish to test for.
 This should be added to the relevant directory in the `submission_code` directory for the language.
 The filename should match the test case name (`test_{test_name}.{language extension}`, e.g. `test_basic_001.py`).
+Finally, the language extension needs to be added to the `get_ext` function in the `test_client.py` file.

 ### Deployment Testing
 How to test deployment of just this microservice